percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Compressed columns with dictionaries
 ====================================

-In :rn:`5.7.17-11` |Percona Server| has been extended with a new per-column compression feature.
+In :rn:`5.7.17-11`, |Percona Server| was extended with a new per-column compression feature.
 It is a data type modifier, independent from user-level SQL and |InnoDB| data compression, that causes the data stored in the column to be compressed on writing to storage and decompressed on reading.
 For all other